aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ## Switching to Nuqs

-While this solution is nice, it's probably not a good idea to write your own serialized state manager (as [stated by Tanner Linsley](https://www.youtube.com/watch?v=VlCxEjxprKg)).
+While this solution is nice, it's probably not a good idea to write your own serialized state manager (as [stated by Tanner Linsley](https://www.youtube.com/watch?v=VlCxEjxprKg)) in his talk on Tanstack Router.
 Instead, let's use a library that does this for us.

 I implemented the features using [Nuqs](https://nuqs.47ng.com/), and the implementation is pretty simple.